brendankenney8/ESPN_API_Lib/Plan.md

 Stats for games and season for teams and maybe players in the future Odds and spread line for a game
 More ...

+### How modular should responses be

+Should a game include stats and odds or maybe just teams and score